 Asterias has also entered into a Registration Rights Agreement with the investors pursuant to which Asterias has agreed to file a registration statement on Form S-3, when Asterias becomes eligible to use that form, to register the warrants and the Asterias shares that may be acquired through the exercise of the warrants, for sale under the Securities Act of 1933, as amended (the "Securities Act").
 Asterias will bear the cost of registering the warrants and shares of common stock under the Securities Act and applicable state securities laws, including but not limited to filing and registration fees, printing fees, and fees and attorneys' and accountants' fees.
 The warrant holders will be responsible for the payment of any commissions or discounts to broker-dealers in connection the sale of their warrants or common stock.
-The Registration Rights Agreement provides that Asterias will indemnify the investors against, or Asterias shares, including liabilities under the Securities Act.
-Each of the investors will indemnify Asterias against, or will contribute to payments that Asterias may be required to make because of, certain liabilities that could arise from the offer and sale of the Asterias may be required to make because of, certain liabilities against, or will contribute to payments that Securities Act.
-Each of the investors will indemnify Asterias against, or will contribute to payments that Securities that could arise from the offer and sale of the Asterias may be required to make because of, certain liabilities under the Securities under the Securities Act.
+The Registration Rights Agreement provides that Asterias will indemnify the investors against, or Asterias will contribute to payments the investors may be required to make because of, certain liabilities that could arise from the offer and sale of the Asterias may be required to make because of, certain liabilities under the Securities Act.
+Each of the investors will indemnify Asterias shares, including liabilities under the Securities Act.